aryasaatvik/chrome-devtools-frontend-build/README.md

 - gn
 - ninja

-The build process runs on GitHub Actions whenever changes are pushed to the main branch.
+The build process runs on GitHub Actions whenever changes are pushed to the main branch or on a weekly schedule.
 The resulting package is versioned based on the date and commit hash, then published to npm.

 ## License